dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Cognitive scientists have studied our natural tendency to look only for corroboration; they call this vulnerability to the corroboration error the confirmation bias.
 Once your mind is inhabited with a certain view of the world, you will tend to only consider instances proving you to be right.

-### Conjuction fallacy
+### Conjunction fallacy

 The word *fallacy* is used, in general, when people fail to apply a logical rule that is obviously relevant.
-Conjuction fallacy which people commit when they judge a conjuction of two events to be more probable than one of the events in a direct comparison.
-For example, Which alternative is more probable? a) Linda is a bank teller. b) Linda is a bank teller and is active in the feminist movement.
-Here bank teller and feminist is more probable than one of the events bank teller in direct comparison.
+Conjunction fallacy which people commit when they judge a conjunction of two events to be more probable than one of the events in a direct comparison.
+For example, which alternative is more probable? a) Linda is a bank teller. b) Linda is a bank teller and is active in the feminist movement.
+Here bank teller and feminist is less probable than probability of her being a bank teller.
+When you specify a possible event in greater detail you can only lower it's probability.
+This is an classic example of when logic is competing against representativeness, the respesentativeness wins.
+More people confuse the probability of two events occuring (bank teller and feminist) to be more probable than one of the events (bank teller).

 ### Certainty Effect